Training Fair Models in Federated Learning without Data Privacy Infringement: Experimental Results

 \subsection{Data Sets}

-We adopt the following three benchmark data sets that have been widely used in literature to evaluate the performances of fair model training methods~\cite{mehrabi2019survey, donini2018empirical}.
+We adopt the following three benchmark data sets that have been widely used in literature to evaluate the performances of fair model training methods~\cite{mehrabi2019survey,donini2018empirical}.

+For each of the following data sets, we use an IID setting and a non-IID setting.
+For the \textbf{IID setting}, we uniformly sample the data for every client, such that the data of all clients are independently and identically distributed.
+For the \textbf{non-IID setting}, we adopt the non-IID data partitioning strategy proposed by Huang~\textit{et~al.}~\cite{huang2021personalized}, such that the data of clients are not independently and identically distributed.

 The ADULT data set~\cite{kohavi1996scaling} contains 45,222 data instances.
 Each data instance consists of 14 features of a person.
-The binary class label of a data instance indicates whether a person's annual income is above $50,000$ dollars or not.
-Following the settings of Hardt et al.~\cite{hardt2016equality}, we use `female' and `male' as the pair of protected groups, and use ``above $50,000$ dollars'' as the protected class.
-We uniformly sample 40,000 data instances as the training data, and use the remaining 5,222 data instances as the testing data.
-The training data is uniformly partitioned into 50 private training data sets, each owned by a client.
+The binary class label of a data instance indicates whether a person's annual income is above 50,000 dollars or not.
+Following the settings of Hardt~\textit{et~al.}~\cite{hardt2016equality}, we use ``female'' and ``male'' as the pair of protected groups, and use ``above 50,000 dollars'' as the protected class.
+For both the IID setting and the non-IID setting, we use 40,000 data instances as the training data, use 5,222 data instances as the testing data, and use 50 clients each holding $\frac{1}{50}$ of the training data as the private training data set.

 The COMPAS data set~\cite{compass_dataset} contains 5,278 data instances.
 Every data instance consists of 16 features of a person.
 The binary class label of a data instance indicates whether the person is a recidivist or not.
-Following the settings of Hardt et al.~\cite{hardt2016equality}, we use `African-American' and `Caucasian' as the pair of protected groups, and use ``not a recidivist'' as the protected class.
-We uniformly sample 4,800 data instances as the training data, and use the remaining 478 data instances as the testing data.
-The training data is uniformly partitioned into 20 private training data sets, each owned by a client.
+Following the settings of Hardt~\textit{et~al.}~\cite{hardt2016equality}, we use ``African-American'' and ``Caucasian'' as the pair of protected groups, and use ``not a recidivist'' as the protected class.
+For both the IID setting and the non-IID setting, we use 4,800 data instances as the training data set, 478 data instances as the testing data, and 20 clients each holding $\frac{1}{20}$ of the training data as the private training data set.